Causes of sciatica include many degenerative spine conditions

 - Corticosteroid injections

-If these treatments do not provide the pain relief you need after a few months, contact Laser Spine Institute.
-Our minimally invasive spine surgery has helped more than 75,000 patients find relief from chronic neck and back pain.
+If you have not found relief after exploring fully exploring these and other treatments and your doctor is recommending spine surgery, contact Laser Spine Institute.
+Our minimally invasive spine surgery has helped thousands of patients find relief from chronic neck and back pain.

 We believe that spine surgery should be a treatment our patients approach with peace of mind and confidence.
 That is why we offer procedures that reduce the risk of complication and infection and shorten the recovery time^ compared to traditional open back surgery.
 Depending on the cause of your sciatica pain, we may recommend a minimally invasive decompression surgery or a minimally invasive stabilization surgery.
-Recommendations for a specific surgery are made after a physical evaluation in one of spine care clinics.
-Most of the causes of sciatica can be treated with a decompression surgery, though severe cases may require a stabilization procedure.
+Recommendations for a specific surgery are made after a full evaluation at one of our state-of-the-art centers.